 Here comes show number 23!
 In which we bring you three women who suffered for their passions but left us inspiring legacies and impressive role models – a lady lepidopterist from Norwich, a coffee-brewing Canadian poet with magical concerns, and a pioneering Korean artist and essayist.
-Presented by your beloved co-host FLORIAN DUIJSENS, German poets BIRGIT KREIPE & MONIKA RINCK, and translator and publisher DEBORAH SMITH.
+Presented by your beloved co-host FLORIAN DUIJSENS, German poets BIRGIT KREIPE & MONIKA RINCK, and our very own podcast producer SUSAN STONE (very graciously filling in for a presenter who couldn’t make it!).
 All held together by your other beloved co-host KATY DERBYSHIRE.

 Join us on September 24th, 8pm, at the ACUD Studio for an evening of entertainment, inspiration, and fabulous females.
 As always, presented in a messy mixture of English and German. €5 or €3 reduced entry.
 Once again generously supported by the Berliner Senat.
 Doors open 7:30 – come on time to get a good seat and a good drink!

 MARGARET FOUNTAINE was a British butterfly-collector who travelled to over 60 countries (fortified by sips of brandy).
 She discovered, documented, and bred specimens for more than 50 years, reportedly dying with a butterfly net in her hand while collecting in Trinidad.
 She published scientific papers in The Entomologist and became the only female fellow in the Royal Entomological Society in 1898.
 She also held talks internationally, on subjects such as “the sagacity of caterpillars”.
 Fountaine met her partner and traveling companion Khalil Neimy in Damascus, where she hired him as a dragoman.
 In her copious diaries, she wrote of her “wild and fearless life” during which she “enjoyed greatly and suffered much.”
 There is, of course, a butterfly genus named in her honor.